The Facebook logo The X.com logo The Maryland.gov logo

 Voting In Person

-To vote in person, Marylanders can vote during early voting or on election day.
+To vote in person, Marylanders can vote during early voting or on election day from 7:00 am until 8:00 pm.
 The best time to vote in person is on weekends during early voting and between 10:00 am and 3:00 pm on election day.

 Vote Early